pug-php/pug/README.md

 `display`, `displayFile` and `setOption`, see the complete documentation
 here: [phug-lang.com](https://www.phug-lang.com).

-You can also the the facade to call methods statically:
+You can also use the facade to call methods statically:
 ```php
 <?php